A Diagrammatic Temperley-Lieb Categorification: Irreducible Representations

 Now consider an element of the endomorphism ring.
 Using previous results, we may assume it is a simple forest, with all double dots on the far left.
 Any double dot colored $j \ne i$ will be sent to zero, so we have only an action of the ring $\Bbbk[f_i]$ on the left.
 This accounts for the $\frac{1}{1-t^2}$ appearing in all the formulae.

 Suppose there is a boundary dot in the morphism on any line not in the final tier.
 Then the morphism factors through the sequence $U_{\kk}$ where $\kk$ is $\ii$ with that index removed.
 As discussed above, $u_{\kk}$ is not in $X^i$ and therefore $U_{\kk}$ is isomorphic to the zero object.
 See the first picture below for an intuitive reason why such a morphism vanishes.
 Hence the only boundary dots which can appear occur on the final tier.
 It is easy to check that the existence of a trivalent vertex joining three boundary lines will force the existence of a dot not on the final tier.
 See the second picture below.
-Both pictures are for the sequence $i(i+1)(i-1)(i+2)i(i-2)$.
+Both pictures are for the sequence $i(i+1)(i-1)(i+2)i(i-2)$, and blue will represent $i$ in all pictures in this section.

 \igc{.8}{zeroexamples}